bridgecrew-perf4/kata-terraform/docs/exercises.md

 ## A) Setup and list state
 * Create 3 files, using count
-* Use list the state via the commandline
+* Use list for the state via the commandline
 * List out the state of the generated files
 * Show the full state of the first generated file